iWiafe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-# Write a script that creates empty file hello.
+# Write a script that adds execute permission to the owner of the file hello.